H34TB145T/TryHackMe_ovpn/README.md

-# TryHackMe one enter press .ovpn file connect
+# An automation Bash script to connect and disconnect TryHackMe “.ovpn” VPN in the background process
 Developed By **H34TB145T**

 ## Description